apache/ofbiz-tools/demo-backup/README.md

     sudo -s -u ofbizDemo -H

+    sudo uses OTP*

-    sudo uses OTP (One Time Password), so you not only need to be registered as a sudoer (ask Infra) but also to use a tool like Donkey on Ubuntu (jleroux: I use that) to generate the OTP
+    OTP for (One Time Password).
+You not only need to be registered as a sudoer (ask Infra) but also to use a tool like https://reference.apache.org/committer/otp-md5 to generate the OTP
     Then you can start/stop as required.

     To check if the demos are being run as the ofbizDemo user: